kelcisayshello/vscode-theme-p90/README.md

 # P90 – Dark Theme for Visual Studio Code
-This Visual Studio Code color theme was inspired by the popular 1990s primary (and green!) color scheme.
+This color theme was inspired by the popularized 1990's primary (and green!) color scheme.
 That is also the origin of it's name – P90 (*Palette* 90).

 ![Official color palette for the P90 VS Code color theme](./color-palette.png)

-In formatting color placements, I attempted to follow semantic highlighting practices for common programming languages/file types.
+In deciding color placements, I attempted to follow semantic highlighting practices for common programming languages/file types.

 ### Installation
 1. Within Visual Studio Code, navigate to the **Extensions** tab and type "P90".